-We had an amazing turnout for our first graduate student event this year!
-Over 70 graduate business students came out to meet and mingle with each other and congratulations to the two students who won the gift cards.
+We had an amazing turnout for our first graduate student event this year and congratulations to the two students who won the gift cards!
+Over 70 graduate business students came out to meet and mingle with each other.
 Even one of the new MBA cohorts came from Bellevue to participate.
-I had a chance to speak with the cohort and they had great things to say about the cohort nature of the new curriculum and they enjoyed their teams course retreat.
+I had a chance to speak with the cohort and they had great things to say about the social nature of the new curriculum and they especially enjoyed their teams course retreat.
 As an event planner, it's rewarding to see my fellow grad students participate and embrace the social aspects of graduate business school.
 It's a reminder that it's not just what we learn in class that matters.

 Loc Nguyen, MBA Candidate, email@example.com

 I can’t believe I’m already halfway through my MBA program!
 It’s gone by way too quickly.
 As I begin my second year, I remind myself of the reason why I’m in graduate business school- to change my career and meet new people along the way.
 To that end, this year I’ll be focusing on everything job related and fortunately, the Albers Placement Center has plenty of great events lined up.
 Furthermore, my course schedule this quarter has been noticeably more difficult.
 As expected, these second year courses are more demanding, especially when it comes to group work.
 For example, my marketing course has a consulting project where we need to assist a local business improve their marketing strategy and then at the end of the quarter, we present our findings to their ownership.
 It’ll no doubt be time consuming but will also be very rewarding.